 Please download the Application to apply for the Emory Renal Research Internship Program (RRIP)!

-Emory's Division of Renal Medicine offers the Summer Undergraduate Program in Emory Renal Research (SUPERR) for undergraduate students looking to pursue a career in renal medicine research.
-The SUPERR program will provide a research and didactic experience in the study of kidney, urology, and hematologic diseases among undergraduate students.
-Following a national recruitment, selected students will participate in a 12-week didactic and laboratory or clinical research based experiential program at Emory, culminating with participation in the NIDDK (National Institute of Diabetes and Digestive and Kidney Diseases) sponsored Summer Student Research Symposium at a location in the U.S.
+Emory's Division of Renal Medicine offers the Summer Undergraduate Program in Emory Renal Research (SUPERR) for students looking to pursue a career in renal medicine research.
+SUPERR provides a research and didactic experience in the study of kidney, urology, and hematologic diseases among undergraduate students.
+Following a national recruitment process, selected students will participate in 12 weeks of didactic and laboratory or clinical research at Emory, culminating with participation in the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) Summer Student Research Symposium at a location in the United States.

 SUPERR students will: